lgmorand/aks-workshop/_entries/02-02 challenge2.md

 parent-id: upandrunning
 ---

-In this challenge, we will customize the behaviour of the webapp container using environment variables without having to re-create the Docker image.
+In this challenge, you will customize the behaviour of the webapp container using environment variables without having to re-create the Docker image.

 ### Tasks